 He is a graduate of the University of Melbourne and the University of Adelaide (PhD Biochemistry 1992).
 He completed postdoctoral research at the University of Montreal, University of Florida and the Institute National de la Recherche Agronomique a Versailles.
 In 1998 he became a project manager at Zeneca (formerly ICI) in the UK.
 In 2001 he became the Chief Scientific officer of Sympore GmbH based in Germany, and in 2004, he founded Synovo, a preclinical services and drug discovery company based in Tübingen, Germany.
 In 2005 he founded Hi-Cap formulations Ltd to develop intellectual property in the field of controlled release formulations.
 Both companies are profitable and have licensed intellectual property to multi-national enterprises.
 Michael is currently spinning out an oncology-focused company developing immune modulators.

 Janelle Mason is a financial services executive with experience gained in the United Kingdom and Australia across a wide range of areas including relationship management, credit risk, product development, strategy and project management.
-She is currently employed by ANZ to manage and develop relationships with the Australian superannuation and funds management industries across a broad range of finance sector products and services.
+She is Executive Director – Institutional and Corporate at ANZ.
 Janelle has held directorships across a number of boards and advisory positions in various industries.
-Janelle holds a Masters Business Administration from the University of Hull in the United Kingdom and a Bachelor of Business from Queensland University of Technology.
+She holds a Masters Business Administration from the University of Hull in the United Kingdom and a Bachelor of Business from Queensland University of Technology.

 George is Associate Professor at the School of Biomolecular and Physical Sciences, Eskitis Institute for Cell and Molecular Therapies, Griffith University and lecturer in the School of Medicine, Princess Alexandra Hospital.
 With particular research interests in Parkinson's Disease, he was awarded a 2003 Brain Foundation grant as Chief Investigator, examining genetic and environmental interactions in Parkinson's, and has been heavily involved in research into Parkinson's Disease since 1997, with 27 peer-reviewed publications explicitly addressing aspects of the disease, including dopamine transport, genetic and environmental factors.
 He has also published on broader issues that impact on this project, including pharmacokinetics, hepatic elimination and bioinformatics-based analysis.
 His bioinformatics experience includes being Team Leader/Visiting Fellow to the Center for Genomics and Bioinformatics at the Karolinska Institute in Stockholm, and his involvement in the application of neural networks for detecting high-order gene-gene interactions.